 bravo branch checked out, this command would look something like this

-git rebase --onto master alfa
+git rebase --onto main alfa

 You can also use hashes as references to specific commits.
 If we had deleted the local alfa branch in the example above, we would still need to be able to reference the old base.
 If the sha of